amalrails/se-challenge-payroll/README.md

-# Wave Software Development Challenge

-Applicants for the Full-stack Developer role at Wave must complete the following challenge, and submit a solution prior to the onsite interview.

-The purpose of this exercise is to create something that we can work on together during the onsite.
-We do this so that you get a chance to collaborate with Wavers during the interview in a situation where you know something better than us (it's your code, after all!)

-There isn't a hard deadline for this exercise; take as long as you need to complete it.
-However, in terms of total time spent actively working on the challenge, we ask that you not spend more than a few hours, as we value your time and are happy to leave things open to discussion in the on-site interview.

-Please use whatever programming language and framework you feel the most comfortable with.

-Feel free to email [dev.careers@waveapps.com](dev.careers@waveapps.com) if you have any questions.

 ## Project Description

 Imagine that this is the early days of Wave's history, and that we are prototyping a new payroll system API.
 A front end (that hasn't been developed yet, but will likely be a single page application) is going to use our API to achieve two goals: